Erasmus+ Study Abroad

 (Only) Erasmus+ Study Abroad:

-Office hours via telephone/zoom Hella Koschinski: by prior arrangement
+Office hours via telephone/zoom with Hella Koschinski: by prior arrangement

 Office hours in presence: only with appointment